roylee0704/lobby/README.md

 ## Simulations

 Simulating lobby with `requester:100` , `worker:50`:
-- each requester sends one request at a time, waits for response, and rest for 1-4 seconds before another new request.
+- each requester sends one request at a time, waits for response, and rest for 1ms-4seconds before another new request.
 - load-balancer maintains a priority-based pool of workers, where most lightly-loaded worker will be assigned to serve the request.
 - each worker maintains a job queue of `r requesters`.
-- each job takes about 1-5seconds to process.
+- each job takes about 1ms-5seconds to process.
 - upon job completion, worker reports itself to load-balancer and requester (request-response model).